liamg/darktile/README.md

-Raft is a terminal emulator utilising OpenGL v4.1.
+Raft is a modern terminal emulator utilising OpenGL.

-The project is purely a learning exercise right now.
+The project is experimental at the moment, so you probably won't want to rely on Raft as your main terminal for a while.

 Ensure you have your latest graphics card drivers installed before use.